 From MSW Student to County Commissioner

 Inspired by her mother’s nursing career, Stabenow always envisioned a career helping others.
 But while pursuing her Master of Social Work at Michigan State in the 1970s, her social work dreams took a related, broader turn.
-She learned her county commissioners were closing the only local nursing home then accepting Medicaid.
+She learned External link her county commissioners were closing the only local nursing home then accepting Medicaid.
 Incensed that her community’s low-income seniors would be denied care, she ran for the Ingham County Board of Commissioners.